Venezuelan red howler monkey

 Red howler monkeys are New World monkeys and can be found in the tropical forests of Central and South America.
 Like some other New World monkey species they have a specially adapted prehensile tail that they use to help them climb through their canopy home.
 The red howler monkey is one of six howler monkey species living in the wild.

 Howler monkeys have a special adaptation in their throat which increases the volume of their roar.
 This roar can last up to eight seconds and can be heard from three miles away.
 Families will often be heard calling to mark their territory.
+They are up to 72cm in length and 6.5kg in weight.

 They are primarily leaf eaters and spend up to 80% of the time resting in the trees, which helps them conserve energy as their food is not always nutritious.
 The trees also protect the monkeys from the heat during the day.